Federal patient rights

 Skip the manual review

-Our scan checks every line of your bill against all of these patterns at once.
+Our audit checks every line of your bill against all of these patterns at once.

 Upload your bill.
 Up to 5 dispute letters drafted with the correct federal citations and your specific bill details.
 Sign and mail.